MackCesar/MetalDiffusion/README.md

 ## Installation

-This program is best utilized with python independent from a Mac's base installation and python's virtual environment.
-These installation instructions are geared towards use on an Intel Mac.
+This program is best utilized within a python virtual environment, making it independent of the python already installed on MacOS.
+These installation instructions are geared towards use on an Intel Mac, but also apply to Apple Silicon Macs.

 ### Install Homebrew, if not already installed